uxlfoundation/foundation/doc/uxl-foundation-charter.rst

 =============================

-This section outlines the main areas where contributors can help the foundation and projects to achieve its goals.
+This section outlines the main areas where contributors can help the foundation and projects to achieve their goals.

 Hardware Support
 ----------------